August, 2016 - SUPPORT Summary of a systematic review | print this article |

 Lay health worker interventions probably:

-• Increase the number of mothers who breastfeed their child at all.
+• Increase the number of mothers who breastfeed their child at all, and

 The certainty of this evidence is moderate.